 - Roll the penny across the tile floor. - Count the number of full tiles the penny traveled from the starting line.
-Partial tiles don't count! - Record the data in the table at the bottom of the for the first student and by the diamond \(\rightarrow \) for the standing on one the ground, you balance while the
+Partial tiles don't count! - Record the data in the table at the bottom of the page by the star for the first student and by the diamond for the second tudent...